Angelika Kallio

 Angelika Kallio (born 15 September 1972) is a Finnish model, living and working abroad since the early 1990s.

 Background

-Born in Latvia, Kallio moved to Finland with her mother as a child, attending the Finnish-Russian School in Helsinki.
+Born in Riga, Latvian SSR, Soviet Union, Kallio moved to Finland with her mother as a child, attending the Finnish-Russian School in Helsinki.
 At the age of 15, she was signed by Paparazzi, the biggest modeling agency in Finland.

 Career

 Kallio began her international modelling career in 1990 with an editorial shoot for British Elle.
 She was soon noticed by Karl Lagerfeld, who became her patron, and Kallio started an intense collaboration with the designer and the prestigious fashion house of Chanel.

 Throughout the 1990s, Kallio graced the covers of various international fashion magazines, including Amica, Cosmopolitan, Elle, Glamour, L'Officiel, Marie Claire, and Vogue, in addition to numerous editorial shoots in other magazines like Esquire, Harper's Bazaar, Rolling Stone, and W. Kallio also worked with many fashion houses and designers such as Alberta Ferretti, Anna Sui, Azzedine Alaïa, Badgley Mischka, Calvin Klein, Carolina Herrera, Celine, Dolce & Gabbana, Helmut Lang, Lanvin, Michael Kors, Ralph Lauren, Sergio Rossi, Valentino, Versace, and Victoria's Secret, appearing in advertisements and fashion shows.
 Additionally, Kallio also appeared in advertisements for Macy's and Neiman Marcus.